esdoc/esdoc/doc/src/documents/feature.html.md

 This is useful because you not need to see export style in source code.

 ## Document Coverage
 Unit test framework can measure test coverage.
-This leads motivation for test and inspects a leak of test.
+This leads motivation for test and inspects a missing of test.
 This is very important.
 So ESDoc supports document coverage.

 ESDoc processes only top-level class, function and variable.
 This is based on, ESDoc measures coverage by how much the document is being written out of all the processing target.
-And, ESDoc is also to measure coverage of each module, you will have become easier to also find a leak of the document.
+And, ESDoc is also to measure coverage of each module, you will have become easier to also find a missing of the document.
 For example, [this](./esdoc/source.html) is coverage of ESDoc itself.